jas-atwal/catweb/README.md

 "https://media.giphy.com/media/Jjo6WPW26zDdS/giphy.gif"
 ```

-**Note**: If you using the terminal to make your edits, you will have done a `cd` into the `templates` directory to edit the file, make sure to `cd` back into the `catweb` directory before rebuilding the image in a few steps
+**Note**: If you using the terminal to make your edits, you will have done a `cd` into the `templates` directory to edit the `index.html` file, make sure to `cd` back into the `catweb` directory before updating the `app.py` file.

-7. Run the app again within a container using `docker-compose`, you will see that the images are now fixed.
+7. Run the app again within a container using `docker-compose up`, you will see that the images are now fixed and the title has changed

 ```bash
 $ docker-compose up
 ```

-8. We can now test the running of the app within multiple containers using `docker stack deploy`, and `docker swarm` for orchestration.
+8. We have a working app, let's test the running of the app within multiple containers (two in our case) using `docker stack deploy`, and `docker swarm` for orchestration.
 We can check the running containers using `docker ps` and `docker container ls`

 ```bash
 $ docker stack deploy -c docker-compose.yml catweb